Gary Tight

 Gary Tight (born Gary Muponda in Mutare, Zimbabwe, 2 December 1994) is a Zimbabwean Afro-pop artist.
 He is the son of Zimbabwean Afro-Jazz musician Willom Tight.
-Tight rose to countrywide prominence as a mentee of the late Dr Oliver Mtukudzi.
+Tight rose to countrywide prominence as a mentee of Oliver Mtukudzi.

 Early life

 Born in family of three, Tight's musical career started at Sunday School from the age of two with the encouragement of his father, Willom Tight.
 Tight completed his GCE Ordinary Level at Churchill Boys High School in Harare, Zimbabwe where he joined the school's Churchill Jazz Band.

 Musical career

 In 2005, Tight had his first concert performance at the Artists Against Poverty Festival Campaign in Zimbabwe.
 In 2016, Tight performed at the late Sam Mtukudzi's tribute who was one of his musical influences.
 In 2017, Tight featured the late Dr Oliver Mtukudzi on his single 'Ndizarurire'.
 In December 2018, Tight was an opening act to Zimbabwean veteran musician Thomas Mapfumo's 'The Peace Tour.